 - The water cycle and the importance of geography to weather patterns

 - History, law, and politics of water use in Colorado

 - Impact of population on water use, water reuse, and ways to conserve

 Once a high school student becomes an Ambassador, they are invited to lead elementary students in a series of hands-on, water-focused activities.

-Elementary Students — Elementary students engage in hands-on, science based activities intended to demonstrate the way water moves on Earth; why water is a precious resource; and, where our water in south metro Denver comes from.
-Presentations are geared toward students in fourth-grade, but can be modified to suit all grades K-6.
+Elementary Students — Elementary students engage in hands-on, science-based activities intended to demonstrate the way water moves on Earth; why water is a precious resource; and, from where our water in south metro Denver comes.
+Presentations are geared toward students in fourth grade, but can be modified to suit all grades K-6.